Team-Raptors/OpenCV-Workshop/README.md

 # OpenCV-Workshop
 So this is the repository regarding the workshop conducted on OpenCV. <br>
-If you follow the steps properly then only installation will happen properly
+If you follow the steps properly then only installation will happen.

 ## Installation
 (Most import part regarding the installation)